Satyendranath Bosu: Alipore Bomb Case

 The raids were being conducted at various places throughout Bengal and Bihar, and more detention was on the way.
-Aurobindo Ghosh, Barindra Kumar Ghose, Ullaskar Dutt, Indu Bhusan Roy and many others were arrested.
+Aurobindo Ghosh, Barindra Kumar Ghose, Hemchandra Kanungo, Ullaskar Dutt, Indu Bhusan Roy and many others were arrested.
 During this time, one detainee, Narendranath Goswami (aka Naren Gossain), became an approver of the British, and started revealing the names of many involved persons to the police, leading to further arrests.

 Goswami was a resident of Srirampur near Chandernagore, and he knew all the plans and activities of the revolutionaries.
 Appearing in the witness box, he started implicating many of his former colleagues by mentioning their names.
 Barin Ghosh, Shanti Ghosh and Ullaskar Dutta's names were mentioned for their alleged involvement in an attempt to bomb the governor's train at Chandernagore station in 1908, and when referring to the bomb outrage in the Mayor's house he mentioned the name of Charu Chandra Roy: the leader of the revolutionary outfit of Chandernagore.
 On 24 June, Goswami mentioned the names of Aurobindo Ghosh and Subodh Chandra Mallik as a link to revolutionary activities.

 A conspiracy hatched

-The under-trial prisoners under the leadership in Barin Ghosh hatched a plan to escape from the Alipur Central Jail, and also to get rid of Goswami.
+The under-trial prisoners under the leadership in Barin Ghosh and Hemchandra Kanungo hatched a plan to escape from the Alipur Central Jail, and also to get rid of Goswami.
 B.C.
 Roy, Barrister-at-law, defending the prisoners, offered help with men and arms.
 Barin wrote letters from jail to Sudhangshu Jiban Rai, Preo Shankar Rai and Basanta Banerjee of Chandernagore to meet B. C. Roy for arrangements of arms.
 He also wrote to Shrish Chandra Ghosh to send phial, acid for the purpose of throwing to jail wardens and wax to copy keys.
 On Sunday, 23 August, one revolver was smuggled into the jail by Shudhangshu Jiban Rai.
 Next day Barin asked Hemchandra Kanungo to give it to Satyendranath with instruction to kill Goswami.
 That time Satyendranath was admitted in the jail Hospital.
 He expressed his inability to use such a big revolver, and returned it back.
 On Sunday, 30 August, another revolver reached Barin though Shrish. it was a smaller one.
 Kanailal took it, and subsequently got admitted to the jail hospital.
 The Revolvers were received loaded.
 The stage was set.